Resident Policies and Regulations

 Common Areas

 Call us for written approval before making any changes to the exterior appearance of your apartment home.
-Installing any appliance, antenna, or other equipment is strictly prohibited.
-Installation of satellite dishes is strictly prohibited.
+Installing any appliance, antenna, or other equipment, as is installing satellite dishes, is strictly prohibited.

-Don’t hesitate to contact the office if any exterior building light bulbs need replacing.
+Don’t hesitate to contact the office if any exterior building light bulbs need replacement.
 Single-family home tenants must change exterior light bulbs.

 Grills and Fire Pits